exhuma/python-course-basic/slides/slides/01-00-intro.md

 ## About Me

-- First program written in 1989.
+- First program written at the age of 9
-- Professional Software Developer since 1998.
+- Earning money with programming since age 18
 - GFA-Basic → Delphi → PHP → Java → Python → ?
 - Degree in Computer Science (BSc CS AI / 2005).
 - Lead Software Developer at Post "Connectivity-OSS".